mikeobrien/FubuMVC.Swank/README.md

 FubuMVC Swank
 =============

 Swank is a [FubuMVC](http://mvc.fubu-project.org/) [plugin](http://bottles.fubu-project.org/what-is-bottles/) that allows you to describe and publish documentation for RESTful services.
-Take a look at the [sample](http://www.mikeobrien.net/FubuMVC.Swank) and read the talking points to find out more:
+Take a look at the [sample documentation](http://www.mikeobrien.net/FubuMVC.Swank) and read the talking points to find out more:

 - Description is convention based, allowing you to use the built in conventions or provide your own.